thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 (1 row)
 ```

-Turn on the timing of commands.
+If it's not already configured, you'll want to turn on the timing of commands.

 ```
 \timing on
 ```

-And run the following query.
+To count the number of rows using the `id` column, run the following command.

 ```sql
 SELECT COUNT(id) FROM places;